 We entered into a contract with ST-2 Satellite Ventures Pte., Ltd. on March 12, 2010 to lease capacity on the ST-2 satellite.
 The lease term is 15 years.
+As our ST-2 satellite is in good operating condition, the useful lifetime expectancy is extended for another three years and three months after evaluation in 2021.
 Please refer to Note 40 to our consolidated financial statements included elsewhere in this annual report for further details.